Skip to Main Content

 Citing to Avoid Plagiarism

-Plagiarism is when someone uses another person's words or ideas without properly acknowledging the original author/source of the information.
-Since plagiarism is considered academic misconduct, it's extremely important to cite any print or online sources (including images & media) you include in your writing.
+Plagiarism occurs when someone uses another person's words or ideas without properly acknowledging the original author and source of the information.
+Since plagiarism is considered academic misconduct at UCF, it's extremely important to cite any print or online sources that you include in your writing (including images & media).

 Keeping Track of Sources